NotEski/PokemonChroma/README.md

 ## Contributing / Notes
 - This is a fan project; please use original assets responsibly and respect Nintendo/The Pokémon Company IP guidelines.
 - Issue ideas: balance tuning, AI improvements, map design, and episodic content scripting.

+Notes for when I get back to this

+Implimented the new battleposition system implimented the new InPlayPokemon system

+however they need to be linked together or ione needs to be superseeded as they now have conflicting information/inplaypokemon isnt being updated when it should be

+then make sure the actions are working and thaqt there is only one action system, link that to the logging system or just keep them seperate